awnist/xcson/README.md

       // this.key = Current key name
       // this.path = Array of path keys to current location inside object.
-      // this.originalNode = The node as it began before being altered by any other walkers });
+      // this.originalNode = The node as it began before being altered by any other walkers
+      // this.file = The current file being walked, if any });

 Walkers are run in a series, with each walker receiving the results of the previous.
 The final result will replace the node content.